KDE/neochat/README.md

 ## Acknowledgement

-NeoChat utilizes [libQuotient](https://github.com/quotient-im/libQuotient/) as its Matrix SDK.
+NeoChat uses [libQuotient](https://github.com/quotient-im/libQuotient/) as its Matrix SDK.

 NeoChat is a fork of [Spectral](https://gitlab.com/spectral-im/spectral/).